awsdocs/amazon-chime-user-guide/doc_source/chime-chat-room.md

 # Create a Chat Room<a name="chime-chat-room"></a>

 To collaborate in a less direct way on projects, invite others during escalations, or discussions topics or teams on an ongoing basis, you can create a chat room\.
+There is no limit to the number of users that can be invited to a chat room, nor is there a limit to the number of chat rooms that an individual user can join\.

 **To create a chat room**